atillabirer/gbmbackup/GBM-Diamond/README.md

 7) Click on the Metamask slider at the top right
 8) Go to the GBM Deployment page and click on the 'Deploy Button'

 To end the demo at any point tap Ctrl + C while focused on your terminal window.

+You can edit the gbm.config file options yourself to modify the ecosystem parameters.
+For deployment options, please use the dropdowns provided in the frontend.
+Do not hesitate to get in touch with us if you encounter any difficulties.

 ## Cloning the project

 The first step of course is to grab your own copy of the project - either cloning through git or a ZIP download works.
 Once that's done you will need to navigate to the project directory through the terminal.
 If you're not familiar with the basic commands, then follow the following steps depending on your operating system: